c-neto/carlosneto.dev/_sources/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md.txt

 bind -f ~/.inputrc
 ```

-Copy the file to the exam question remote node (for example, `node01`):
+Copy the file to remote node of the exam question (for example, `node01`):

 ```bash
 scp ~/.inputrc node01:~/.inputrc